HamzaPecenek/INF303-Project/README.md

 **Health**

 - The player is not alive, but they are still vulnerable
-- Classic "hearts" system with bones as the indicator OR "willpower" symbolized as blue flames
+- Classic "hearts" system with bones as the indicator

 **Mana**